Technologicat/unpythonic/doc/features.md

 #### Historical note

-Conditions are one of the killer features of Common Lisp, so if you're new to conditions, [Peter Seibel: Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) is a good place to learn about them.
-There's also a relevant [discussion on Lambda the Ultimate](http://lambda-the-ultimate.org/node/1544).
+Conditions are one of the killer features of Common Lisp, so if you are new to conditions, [Peter Seibel: Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) is a good place to learn about them.
+There is also a relevant [discussion on Lambda the Ultimate](http://lambda-the-ultimate.org/node/1544).

 For Python, conditions were first implemented in [python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions/) by Alexander Artemenko (2016).

 What we provide here is essentially a rewrite, based on studying that implementation.
 The main reasons for the rewrite are to give the condition system an API consistent with the style of `unpythonic`, to drop any and all historical baggage without needing to consider backward compatibility, and to allow interaction with (and customization taking into account) the other parts of `unpythonic`.

-The core idea can be expressed in fewer than 100 lines of Python; ours is (as of v0.14.2) 151 lines, not counting docstrings, comments, or blank lines.
-The main reason our module is over 700 lines are the docstrings.
+The core idea can be expressed in fewer than 100 lines of Python; ours is (as of v0.15.0) 199 lines, not counting docstrings, comments, or blank lines.
+The main reason our module is over 900 lines are the docstrings.

 ### `generic`, `typed`, `isoftype`: multiple dispatch